kyang5/coursedescriptions/source/graduate/careerpaths.rst

    testing

 .. linksfromprograms
-   Each individual MS degree program page should have at the end:
+   Each MS degree program page should have at the end:

    Here are a few of the possible career paths:
    ...
 Then the proper subset of the bulleted lines above